raygun101/MarkupKit/README.md

 * `LMCollectionView` and `LMCollectionViewCell` - `UICollectionView` and `UICollectionViewCell` subclasses, respectively, that facilitate declaration of collection view content
 * `LMSegmentedControl` - `UISegmentedControl` subclass that facilitates the declaration of segmented control content
 * `LMPickerView` - `UIPickerView` subclass that facilitates the declaration of picker view content
-* `LMLinearGradientView` and `LMRadialGradientView` - views that facilitate the declaration of linear and radial gradient effects, respectively

 Extensions to several UIKit classes that enhance the classes' behavior or adapt their respective types for use in markup are also discusssed.